oliverfindl/vue-fetcher/README.md

 };
 ```

 It's also possible to use vue-fetcher from fetched components, but it's necessary to save reference of vue-fetcher as global variable.
-By default, vue-fetcher itself tries to set itself as window.VueFetcher if this variable is unused.
+By default, vue-fetcher tries to set itself as window.VueFetcher if this variable is unused.
 So it's possible to use shorthand syntax like:
 ```javascript
 new VueFetcher({ /* ... */ });
 // and call it like: window.VueFetcher.fetch(...);